tysseng/atx-breakout-pcb/README.md

 	- OR use SPI with port expander chip to reduce the number of wires needed.
 - 16p has room for 12 channels, gnd, 5v always on, ps on and pwr ok.
 - May combine with 8-10p for fan control.
-	- make pin-compatible with Raspberry?
+	- make pin-compatible with Raspberry? <- smart! jeg trenger ikke det tror jeg, men ser ikke noe grunn til å la vær fordet
 	- May or may not use full 40p connector.

 ### Fan control